ahlwong/dakota-cassandra/README.md

     - `.validator.validator` is a a function that must return true or false based on its input value
     - `.validator.message` returns a custom message based on a passed in `displayName`
   - `.sanitizer` is an array of sanitizer functions or a single sanitization function
+  - Both `.validator` and `.sanitizer` are passed an optional argument `instance`, which refers to the model instance being validated
+  - Recipes for validators and sanitizers can be found under the `/lib/recipes` folder and are loaded under `Dakota.Rescipes.Validators` and `Dakota.Rescipes.Sanitizers`

 ## Creating and Deleting